rb118/PortfolioProject/Nashville_Housing_Cleaning_Project/README.md

 ![](CleaningPortfolioImages/cleaning_sql_image_7.png)

 ## 3b.
-We can do the same thing in a different and simpler way.
+Doing the Above in a Simpler Alternative Method

 Let's look at the OwnerAddress column this time.

 ```sql
 SELECT OwnerAddress